-After a big breakfast it's straight back into the action.
+Today it's straight back into the action.
 Dozens of rapids, interspersed with quiet reaches, lead us past Mt.
-Fincham, the Jericho Walls and the Crankle and onto our campsite at the base of the Engineer Range.
-Here we relax at our camp under a canopy of towering sassafras and myrtle trees or on a sandy beach and may go swimming.
+Fincham, the Jericho Walls and the Crankle and to the base of the Engineer Range.
+Here we relax under a canopy of towering sassafras and myrtle trees and may go swimming during lunch.
+Several more hours of rapids brings us to the awesome Great Ravine, one of Tasmania's deepest gorges.
+First we'll tackle the Side Slip rapid before coming to the Churn.
+Teamwork and tenacity will be required to portage at least part of this huge obstruction in the river.
+After running the

-A spectacular day that brings us to the awesome Great Ravine, one of Tasmania's deepest gorges.
-Soon after camp we arrive at the massive Blushrock Falls for a short walk and morning tea.
-We'll tackle the Side Slip rapid first before coming to the Churn.
-Teamwork and tenacity will be required to portage at least part of this huge obstruction in the river and level permitting run the "corkscrew rapid".
-Soon after we'll arrive at our camp for a well earned rest on the banks of Serenity Sound deep in the Great Ravine.
+Corkscrew rapid (level permitting), we'll arrive at our camp for a well-earned rest on the banks of Serenity Sound, deep in the Great Ravine.

-We'll use all of our well practised white water rafting skills to negotiate the Coruscades, one of the longest rapids on the river.
-A short float takes us through to our next portage at Thunderush, then its on to the last obstacle, the Cauldron.
+We'll use all of our well practised rafting skills to negotiate the Coruscades, one of the longest rapids on the river.
+A short float takes us through to our next portage at Thunderush, then it's on to the last obstacle, the Cauldron.
 Our expert guides will ensure that we pass these awesome rapids safely and efficiently.
-Our final camp at Rafters Basin is a great place to relax after the achievements of the day.
+Our camp at Rafters Basin is a great place to relax after the achievements of the day.

-Today we head into Propsting Gorge, this section has the largest runnable rapids on the river at low to medium levels.
-After negotiating Ol' Three Tiers we continue through the exciting Trojans rapids before arriving at Rock Island Bend and the Pig Trough, with its delightful waterfall cascading into a fern lined grotto.
+Today we head into Propsting Gorge continuing through the exciting Trojans rapids before arriving at Rock Island Bend and the Pig Trough with its delightful waterfall cascading into a fern-lined grotto.
 Safety dictates that we portage the actual Pig Trough rapid before we round Rock Island Bend to tackle the famous Newlands Cascades.
 This section will have everyone whooping with delight as we plunge through a maelstrom of spray and whitewater.

-At rapids-end is a place for a deserved break.
+At rapids' end is a place for a deserved break.
 On the bank, natural overhangs provide the ideal shelter.
 Echoing cliffs and plumes of spray add to the magnificent setting.
 We sometimes spend a day here.

 The river abruptly leaves the quartzite gorges of the Middle Franklin and enters the limestone country of the lower reaches.
-Tranguil pools are broken by the occasional large rapid - Little Fall is a great spot for action photography!
-Slowly the river increases in volume.
-The Jane River enters from the left just above our midday break on Flat Island, a beach of polished river stone dominated by the impressive Elliot range.
-We then continue to our evenings camp under a canopy of ancient trees by the deep pool at Blackmans Bend or one of the lower rivers' many sandy beaches.
+Tranquil pools are broken by the occasional large rapid.
+Little Fall is a great spot for action photography.
+Slowly, the river increases in volume.
+The Jane River enters from the left just above our midday break on Flat Island, a beach of polished river stone dominated by the impressive Elliot Range.
+We then continue to our evening camp under a canopy of ancient trees by the deep pool at Blackmans Bend.
 We may be lucky enough to get a visit from the local platypus.

-The thick temperate rain forest which clings to the river banks is punctuated by limestone cliffs and strange rock formations.
+The thick rain forest that clings to the banks is punctuated by limestone cliffs and strange rock formations.
 The river widens and now flows quietly.
-There is time to reflect; to conjure up visions of Aboriginal peoples hunting the Ice Age plains in the days before the forest spread to claim the open country.
-Today we will carefully show you some of the unique limestone caves which sheltered these people some 14,000 year ago.
+There is time to reflect, to conjure up visions of Aboriginal peoples hunting the Ice Age plains before the forest spread to claim the open country.
+Today we will show you some of the unique limestone caves that sheltered these people some 14,000 years ago.
+We then tackle the unexpected Double Fall.
+Soon we encounter the last step down in the river's bedrock, Big Fall.
+It's a deceptive rapid that we portage easily and quickly.

-bedrock, Big Fall.
-It's a deceptive rapid which we portage easily and quickly.
-Around the corner is the gaping Penghana Cave, a towering vault in the cliffs and the entrance to the Lost World.
+Around the corner is the gaping Penghana Cave, a towering vault in the cliffs and entrance to the Lost World.
 We lunch on a beach across from the spectacular Verandah Cliffs.

-Our final few hours are spent along the mighty Gordon River, carried by the huge volume of water that makes this Tasmania's largest waterway.
+Our final few hours are spent drifting along the mighty Gordon River, carried by the huge volume of water that makes this Tasmania's largest waterway.
 Soon we reach the picturesque Sir John Falls, our final camp.